Elizabeth Johnson Baby Gabriel Case

 The Elizabeth Johnson trial and the Baby Gabriel mystery

-Attorney Marc J. Victor of the Attorneys For Freedom Law Firm represented Elizabeth Johnson, an Arizona woman charged in the disappearance of her infant son Gabriel Johnson in what became a National high-profile case, with the trial being Nationally televised for months.
+Attorney Marc J. Victor of The Attorneys For Freedom Law Firm represented Elizabeth Johnson, an Arizona woman charged in the disappearance of her infant son Gabriel Johnson in what became a National high-profile case, with the trial being Nationally televised for months.

 Johnson pleaded not guilty to kidnapping, custodial interference, and conspiracy to commit custodial inference in the December 2009 disappearance of her then-8-month-old son, Gabriel.
 She faced up to 27 years in prison if convicted on all counts.